 The bandwidth capacity needed for the utility telecommunication network is growing as more devices are contributing data.
-Technology evolution is contributing to higher minimum bandwidth levels in some scenarios.
+Technology evolution is contributing to higher minimum bandwidth levels in some scenarios while also making higher bandwidth equipment less expensive.
 It is recommended for secondary paths involving inter-utility exchange that, where prudent, the telecommunication links used have a minimum capacity of 150 megabits per second (Mbps), such that a minimum 50 Mbps can be exchanged.
-Adequate bandwidth capacity ensures communication latency, traffic prioritization, and that capacity bottlenecks do not restrict the functionality of the secondary paths.
-In terms of bandwidth capacity, fibre is still preferred-providing links of one gigabit per second (Gbps) and 10 Gbps capacity.
-Even higher bandwidth capacity is possible using the same fibre with specialized optical equipment.
+Adequate bandwidth capacity ensures appropriate communication latency and traffic prioritization, and that capacity bottlenecks do not restrict the functionality of the secondary paths.
+In terms of bandwidth capacity, fibre is still preferred, providing links of one gigabit per second (Gbps) and 10 Gbps capacity.
+Higher bandwidth capacity is possible using the same fibre with specialized optical equipment.